-One of the things I especially like about having my own proofing business is the ability to help when a volunteer group needs a newsletter or, perhaps, a final look-see for a website.
+One of the things I especially like about having my own writing business is the ability to help when a volunteer group needs a newsletter or a final look-see for a website.

-This is one place I’m able to ‘give back to the community,’ as well as help someone who is in panic mode.
+This is one place I can ‘give back to the community,’ as well as help someone who is in panic mode.

 For example, the person who shows up at meetings and takes good notes.
 “Hey!
 You can write.
 Can you do our newsletter?”